HumanSignal/Adala/README.md

 ## 🎬 Quickstart

-In this example we will use Adala as a standalone library directly inside our Python notebook.
+In this example we will use Adala as a standalone library directly inside Python notebook.
 You can open it in Colab.

 Click [here](./adala/examples/quickstart.ipynb) to see an extended quickstart example.